Agnes Szymanski — Victoria Victoria Morning Wire correspondent

 "The Empress"

-Morning Wire Correspondent — Victoria
+News Wire Correspondent — Victoria

-About Agnes Szymanski — Victoria Morning Wire
+About Agnes Szymanski — Victoria News Wire

 Agnes has one of the most Victoria origin stories possible: her family is Polish-Canadian — her grandparents came to BC in the 1950s — and she grew up in Saanich, in a neighbourhood where the deer walked through your backyard and the Garry oak trees were older than Canada.
 She studied fine arts at UVic, took a hard left into environmental communications when she realized her paintings weren't paying rent, and ended up as the accidental voice of Victoria's very specific brand of progressive quirk.
 She spent her thirties writing for the Victoria Times Colonist and running a community blog about Oak Bay that started as a neighbourhood gossip sheet and evolved into a genuine platform for the weird tensions of Victoria life: the retirees versus the young renters, the colonial British aesthetic versus the Indigenous Coast Salish present, the outdoor-lifestyle people versus the people who just want affordable housing and don't care about kayaking.
 At 48, Agnes is the oldest Morning Wire correspondent and she carries it with the absolute serenity of someone who lives on an island and has genuinely opted out of certain anxieties.
 She knows every bookstore owner in town, the names of most of the local ravens (she has theories), and exactly when the orca pods move through Active Pass.
 She has a fierce, specific love for Victoria that is completely aware of the city's absurdities — the traffic on Douglas Street, the tourist-industrial Empress Hotel complex, the way certain neighbourhoods feel like they're physically located in 1987 England.
 Her beat is the Victoria beneath the heritage tourism: the Indigenous resurgence happening at Beacon Hill and the Gorge, the young artist community that can barely afford to stay, the ocean as a daily fact of life, the specific weirdness of living on an island that technically requires a ferry or a float plane to reach.